gizmolab10/help.webseriously/tutorial/lists/first.md

 ![[first list second item.png]]
 Now **type "I get it" and tap the RETURN key**.
 This is what you will now see:
 ![[first list second item edit.png]]
 One more thing to mention.
-Any item can contain a list, so let's do that now. **Tap the SPACE key** (just like you did at first), **type "ahah!" and then tap the RETURN key**.
+Any item can contain a list, so let's do that now. **Tap the SPACE key** (as you did the first time), **type "ahah!" and then tap the RETURN key**.
 This is what you will now see:

 ![[second list first item edited.png]]
 This is a simple [[hierarchy]].
 A list nestled inside a list.